 However, Valentine’s Day in Japan looks quite different from Western norms.

-On February 14th, it’s women who are expected to buy gifts for the important men in their life—and more specifically, chocolate.
+On February 14th, women are expected to buy chocolate gifts for the important men in their lives, including their romantic partners, friends, and family members.

 There are different names for these chocolate gifts, depending on the relationship:

-While women are expected to do all the work on Valentine’s Day, men in Japan don’t get to opt out.
-One month later is White Day, when men are expected to return the favor and honor the women in their life with white cakes or candies.
+While women are expected to do all the work buying or preparing homemade chocolate on Valentine’s Day, men in Japan don’t get to opt-out.
+One month later is White Day, when men are expected to return the favor and honor the women in their lives with white cakes or candies.

 9. Valentine’s Day traditions in Brazil